coderesolution/content-fetch/README.md

 -   `data` (string, required): The HTML content to insert.
 -   `mode` (string, optional): The mode of insertion (replace, append, prepend).
 Defaults to replace.
 -   `delay` (number, optional): Delay in seconds before inserting content.
 Defaults to 0.
 -   `onStart` (function, optional): Callback function to execute when insertion starts.
+Can return a promise to delay the insertion.
 -   `onEnd` (function, optional): Callback function to execute when insertion ends.
 -   `onError` (function, optional): Callback function to execute if an error occurs.